KamilSJaron/smudgeplot/README.md

 ## Frequently Asked Questions

 Are collected on [our wiki](https://github.com/KamilSJaron/smudgeplot/wiki/FAQ).
-Smudgeplot is not much demanding on computational resources, but make sure you check [memory requirements](https://github.com/KamilSJaron/smudgeplot/wiki/smudgeplot-hetkmers#memory-requirements) before you extract kmer pairs (`hetkmers` task).
-If you won't find an answer for your question in FAQ, open an [issue](https://github.com/KamilSJaron/smudgeplot/issues/new/choose) or drop us an email.
+Smudgeplot does not demand much on computational resources, but make sure you check [memory requirements](https://github.com/KamilSJaron/smudgeplot/wiki/smudgeplot-hetkmers#memory-requirements) before you extract kmer pairs (`hetkmers` task).
+If you don't find an answer for your question in FAQ, open an [issue](https://github.com/KamilSJaron/smudgeplot/issues/new/choose) or drop us an email.

 Check [projects](https://github.com/KamilSJaron/smudgeplot/projects) to see how the development goes.

 ## Contributions

 This is definitely an open project, contributions are welcome.
-You can check some of the ideas for future in [projects](https://github.com/KamilSJaron/smudgeplot/projects) and the development in [dev](https://github.com/KamilSJaron/smudgeplot/tree/dev) branch.
+You can check some of the ideas for the future in [projects](https://github.com/KamilSJaron/smudgeplot/projects) and in the development [dev](https://github.com/KamilSJaron/smudgeplot/tree/dev) branch.

 The file [playground/DEVELOPMENT.md](playground/DEVELOPMENT.md) contains some development notes.
 The directory [playground](playground) contains some snippets, attempts, and other items of interest.